TABLE OF CONTENTS

 Find out if you qualify for a VA loan with Griffin Funding.

-In 2024, the limit on VA loans is $766,550 for most VA loans made to borrowers with partial entitlement.
-For those borrowers in higher-priced counties, the VA loan limits in 2024 are as high as $1,149,825 for a single-family home.
+In 2025, the VA loan limit is $806,500 for most VA loans made to borrowers with partial entitlement.
+For those borrowers in higher-priced counties, the VA loan limits in 2025 are as high as $1,209,750 for a single-family home.

-Note that these are the loan limits placed by the VA, and do not necessarily reflect the limits placed by the mortgage broker from which the loan is obtained.
+Note that these VA loan limits are determined by the VA and do not necessarily reflect the limits placed by the mortgage broker from which the loan is obtained.
 For any borrower that is limited in their VA backing eligibility, any home costs above the limit will need to be covered using a down payment.
-This means that there is no limit on how much a home can cost, just that any shortfall in VA benefits will need to be made up to be able to purchase the home.
+This means that there is no limit on how much a home can cost, just that any discrepancy between the VA loan maximum limit and the actual cost of the home will result in the borrower needing to make a down payment.

 The max VA loan amount available depends on whether the borrower has full or partial entitlement and the county in which the home to be purchased is located.
 For any home over $144,000, a borrower with full entitlement has no limit to the amount that the VA will back for their loan.
 However, the borrower will still need to work with the specific lender to determine how much financing the lender is willing to provide, which may be impacted by the VA backing.